 The Australian Government is contributing to the development of Australian businesses regarding international trade.
 These regulations ensure that Australian citizens, whether they are consumers or business owners, are protected from harmful and dangerous goods imported from overseas.

 Currently, there are six Free Trade Agreements (FTAs) between Australia and other countries.
-Eight more FTAs are under negotiation.
+Eight more FTAs are currently under negotiation.

-These Free Trade Agreements contain legally binding commitments by each member to loosen the restriction on the access to their markets for goods, services and even investments.
+These Free Trade Agreements contain legally binding commitments by each member to loosen the restriction on access to their markets for goods, services and even investments.
 The purpose of these FTA’s is to help Australia become more globally competitive and to help our markets synchronise with those internationally.

 Tariffs and Duties